-Establishment staff undertaking licensable activity were spoken with as part of the inspection.
-A discussion was held with the Designated Individual and other senior staff to discuss changes in activity since the last inspection, establishment staffing, licensable activity and the inspection's findings.
+Establishment staff undertaking licensable activities were spoken with as part of the inspection including staff from the ocular, stem cell, cord blood and apheresis teams.
+A discussion was held with the Designated Individual and quality assurance staff to discuss changes in activity since the last inspection, establishment staffing, licensable activity and the inspection's findings.